Quincy Wilson (cornerback): New York Jets

 On April 25, 2020, Wilson was traded to the New York Jets in exchange for the 211th pick in the 2020 NFL draft.
-He played in three games before getting waived on November 6, 2020.
+He played in three games before getting waived on November 6.

 New York Giants

 On November 17, 2020, Wilson was signed to the practice squad of the New York Giants.
-He was elevated to the active roster on December 19 for the team's week 15 game against the Browns, and reverted to the practice squad after the game.
-He signed a reserve/future contract on January 4, 2021.
-He was placed on injured reserve on August 24, 2021.
-He was released on December 17.
+He was elevated to the active roster on December 19 for the team's Week 15 game against the Cleveland Browns, and reverted to the practice squad after the game.
+Wilson signed a reserve/future contract with New York on January 4, 2021.
+He was placed on injured reserve on August 24.
+Wilson was released on December 17.

 Miami Dolphins

 On January 20, 2022, Wilson signed a reserve/future contract with the Miami Dolphins.
-He was released on August 29, 2022.
+He was released by the Dolphins on August 29.

 Pittsburgh Steelers

 On September 21, 2022, Wilson was signed to the Pittsburgh Steelers practice squad.
 He was released on November 22.